 7:30 p.m., Noe Valley Ministry: Pablo Picasso completed his monumental Guernica painting in June of 1937.
 He created it in response to the bombing of the Basque village of the same name by Nazi German and Fascist Italian warplanes to provide support for Francisco Franco’s Nationalists.
 Ensemble for These Times (E4TT) will recognize the 80th anniversary of the completion of this major work of modern art with the world premiere of a work by Jeffrey Hoover commissioned to honor the occasion.

 Hoover’s “Guernica” is in four movements scored for soprano, violin, cello, and piano, with the soprano singing in six languages: Basque, Spanish, German, Latin, Italian, and English.
-The program will also include Hoover’s “Burning Giraffe,” Derek Bermel’s “Death With Interruptions,” and songs by Spanish composers Mario Carro and Mercedes Zavala, written in response to the E4TT 2016 Call for Scores.
+The program will also include Hoover’s “Burning Giraffe,” Derek Bermel’s “Death With Interruptions,” the “Albeniz” movement from the set of five “hommages” for solo piano by E4TT composer David Garner, and songs by Spanish composers Mario Carro and Mercedes Zavala, written in response to the E4TT 2016 Call for Scores.
 The E4TT performers are soprano Nanette McGuinness, pianist Dale Tsang, season guest cellist Anne Lerner-Wright, and guest violinist Dawn Harms.
 The event will also include an introductory talk by Hoover, traditional Basque dance performed by the Zazpiak Bat Dance Group, and projection of historical images provided by the Museo de la Paz.

 The Noe Valley Ministry is located in Noe Valley at 1021 Sanchez Street.
 General admission will be $30 with a $20 charge for students.
 However, there is an Early Bird rate for tickets purchased up to and including April 5.
 The Early Bird rate for general admission is $25, and the student rate is $15.
 Tickets at both rates may be purchased in advance online from an Eventbrite event page.